-Figure 3.1.1 shows Health's air sampling sites (note: the map does not show the 618-10 BG N548 or the LIGO locations).
+Figure 3.1.1 shows some of Health's historical air sampling sites, indicating the general areas on the Hanford site targeted for sampling.
+Note that the map does not show all of the current sampling locations.

 The air samplers work by continuously drawing air through a filter that traps airborne particulates.
 The filters are collected at each sample location every other week (biweekly), are stored for three days, and then analyzed for gross beta and gross alpha activity.
 The storage period allows naturally occurring short-lived radionuclides to decay that would otherwise obscure detection of radionuclides potentially present from Hanford Site emissions.